What Do I Need To Know About Software Licenses?

 What Options Do I Have When Purchasing A Software License?

-When purchasing a software license, you often have options to purchase a perpetual or annual license, and software support or maintenance.
+When purchasing a software license, you often have the choice to purchase a perpetual or annual license, as well as software support or maintenance.

 1. Perpetual License